Bachelor of Science

 • general higher education entrance qualification (Abitur) or

-• subject-linked higher education entrance qualification or subject-linked advanced technical college entrance qualification or
+• subject-specific higher education entrance qualification or subject-specific entrance qualification for universities of applied sciences, or

-• a vocationally qualifying university degree or
+• a university degree that qualifies you for a profession, or

 • Educational and professional background (curriculum vitae in tabular form)